nostogome/rocketa/README.md

 ~***Anne Bei***, *Support Specialist*, **AccentSuperCorp** *fake, but

 ---
-> State of things: currently, encourages Maven-style versioning, and markdown-based repositories and `topical` [skeleton project](https://github.com/nostogome/rocketa-vanilla) - albeit without much actual dependency resolving, or even a tree-crawling documentation assembler, yet.
+>> State of things: currently, encourages Maven-style versioning, and markdown-based repositories and `topical` [template project](https://github.com/nostogome/rocketa-template) - albeit without much actual dependency resolving, or even a tree-crawling documentation assembler, yet.

 > *Note* this is a very new and evolving space.
 Anything may change.